Comprehensive Guide to How To Build A Video Editor Mastery

 For enthusiasts who are aiming for the next level their How To Build A Video Editor projects, consider:

-- Hybrid Approaches: Try out a fusion between traditional techniques and state-of-the-art tools.
+- Hybrid Approaches: Try out a fusion between conventional editing principles and state-of-the-art tools.

 Optimization and Fine-Tuning